-- For the GMSL, the use of the averaged ESA CCI 2.0 gridded sea-level data was enhanced by the incorporation of the uncertainty estimate over each GMSL time step from Ablain et al. (2019).
-Three major sources of errors were considered in the composition of a variance-covariance matrix to obtain - 1297 GMSL uncertainty.
-The GMSL trend uncertainty over 1993-2016 (after correcting the TOPEX A drift) - is assessed as 0.24 mm yr^{-1} (1-sigma). - For the steric sea-level change, we developed a formal uncertainty framework around the estimation of steric height from Argo profiles, including propagation to gridded and time series products.
-The framework includes simple models to estimate each uncertainty source and their error covariance structures.
-Global sampling uncertainty was included when obtaining the global mean from the gridded products.
-Inclusion of SST from SST CCI to condition the climatology of the mixed layer reduced bias of the steric change in the upper ocean, with a small beneficial impact.
-A full error covariance matrix - was calculated for the global steric time series, facilitating robust calculation of linear trends and their - uncertainties. - OMC was inferred from recent GRACE SH solution releases.
-The choice of employed methodology is - in the continuity of recent methodological developments and built builds on comprehensive insights into - the sensitivity to choices of input data and to choices of the treatment of background models.
-The related - uncertainty assessment accounted for this sensitivity. - For the glacier contribution, the introduction of an ensemble approach to reconstruct glacier mass change - and the systematic multi-objective optimisation of the global model parameters led to results that - 1313 generally confirm the previous estimates, and which also agree well with methods based on observations - only (Zemp et al., 2019).
-However, the increased model performance (higher correlation with
+- For the GMSL, the use of the averaged ESA CCI 2.0 gridded sea-level data was enhanced by the - incorporation of the uncertainty estimate over each GMSL time step from Ablain et al. (2019).
+Three - major sources of errors were considered in the composition of a variance-covariance matrix to obtain - GMSL uncertainty.
+The GMSL trend uncertainty over 1993-2016 (after correcting the TOPEX A drift) - is assessed as $0.24 \text{ mm yr}^{-1}$ (1-sigma). - For the steric sea-level change, we developed a formal uncertainty framework around the estimation of - steric height from Argo profiles, including propagation to gridded and time series products.
+The - 1244 framework includes simple models to estimate each uncertainty source and their error covariance - structures.
+Global sampling uncertainty was included when obtaining the global mean from the gridded - 1246 products.
+Inclusion of SST from SST CCI to condition the climatology of the mixed layer reduced bias - of the steric change in the upper ocean, with a small beneficial impact.
+A full error covariance matrix - was calculated for the global steric time series, facilitating robust calculation of linear trends and their - 1249 uncertainties.

-- observations on individual glaciers, better representation of the observed variance of mass balance) - increased the confidence in the results. - For the GrIS contribution, we devised an empirical and effective way to convert the radar altimetry - 1318 elevation changes into mass changes.
-The resulting time series was independently tested against the - 1319 GRACE-derived time series and it has shown very high compatibility. - For the AIS contribution, the new time series of Antarctica mass change from satellite radar altimetry is - the result of an improved processing chain and a better characterisation of uncertainties.
+- OMC was inferred from recent GRACE SH solution releases.
+The employed methodology is in the - continuity of recent methodological developments and builds on comprehensive insights into the - sensitivity to choices of input data and of the treatment of background models.
+The related uncertainty - assessment accounted for this sensitivity. - For the glacier contribution, the introduction of an ensemble approach to reconstruct glacier mass change - and the systematic multi-objective optimisation of the global model parameters led to results that - generally confirm the previous estimates, and which also agree well with methods based on observations - only (Zemp et al., 2019).
+However, the increased model performance (higher correlation with - observations on individual glaciers, better representation of the observed variance of mass balance) - increased the confidence in the results. - For the GrIS contribution, we devised an empirical and effective way to convert the radar altimetry - elevation changes into mass changes.
+The resulting time series was independently tested against the - 1262 GRACE-derived time series and it has shown very high compatibility. - For the AIS contribution, the new time series of Antarctica mass change from satellite radar altimetry is - the result of an improved processing chain and a better characterisation of uncertainties.
 With a time- - evolving ice and snow density mask and a new method for interpolating surface elevation change in - areas located beyond the latitudinal limit of satellite radar altimeters and in between satellite tracks, we - have provided an updated time series of Antarctica mass change from 1992 to 2017.
-This new dataset - (cf. Shepherd et al., 2019) shows that revealing that ice losses at are dominated by the Pine Island Glacier - and Thwaites Glacier basins in West Antarctica, s-where mass losses (expressed as equivalent GMSL - contribution) have increased from basins 0.04 ± 0.01 mm yr-1 in 1992-1997 to 0.36 ± 0.03 mm yr-1 in - 1328 2012-2017.
+This new dataset - (cf. Shepherd et al., 2019) shows that ice losses are dominated by the Pine Island Glacier and Thwaites - Glacier basins in West Antarctica, where mass losses (expressed as equivalent GMSL contribution) have - increased from $0.04 \pm 0.01$ mm yr-1 in 1992-1997 to $0.36 \pm 0.03$ mm yr-1 in 2012-2017.